eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    only one who knows your problem/use case, so the posteriors better look good to you!

-3. Broadly speaking, there are three kinds of bad geometries that your posterior can suffer from:
+3. Broadly speaking, there are four kinds of bad geometries that your posterior can suffer from:
    - highly correlated posteriors: this will probably cause divergences or traces that don't look like "fuzzy caterpillars".
-Reparameterize to remove these correlations.
 Either look at the jointplots of each pair of variables, or look at the correlation matrix of all variables.
+Try using a centered parameterization, or reparameterize in some other way, to remove these correlations.
    - posteriors that form "funnels": this will probably cause divergences.
-Try a non-centered model (see below).
+Try using a non-centered parameterization.
    - long tailed posteriors: this will probably raise warnings about `max_treedepth` being exceeded.
 If your data has long tails, you should model that with a long-tailed distribution.
 If your data doesn't have long tails, then your model is ill-specified: perhaps a more informative prior would help.
+   - multimodal posteriors: right now this is pretty much a death blow.
+At the time of writing, all samplers have a hard time with multimodality, and there's not much you can do about that.
+Try reparameterizing to get a unimodal posterior.
+If that's not possible (perhaps you're _modelling_ multimodality using a mixture model), you're out of luck: just let NUTS sample for a day or so, and hopefully you'll get a good trace.

 4. Pick a small subset of your raw data, and see what exactly your model does with that data (i.e. run the model on a specific subset of your data).
 I find